jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 `personalisation`

-The personalisation argument contains the following required parameters for the letter recipient's address:
+The personalisation argument always contains the following required parameters for the letter recipient's address:

 - `address_line_1`
 - `address_line_2`